KnightJR8413/IoTBay/readme.md

     * GET /payments: gets all payment methods for logged in user

 3. DELETE
-    * DELETE /delete-account: deletes all useer information but keeps their user ID in the system
+    * DELETE /delete-account: deletes all user information but keeps their user ID in the system
     * DELETE /product/:id: delete product completely
     * DELETE /admin/users/:id: deletes user from table completely
     * DELETE /cart: remove item from cart